marticliment/Widgets-for-UniGetUI/README.md

 Please note that the widgets are **ONLY** compatible with Windows 10 and 11

-Currently, the widgets allow viewing available updates, updating specific packages and bulk-updating everything.
+Currently, the widgets allow viewing available updates, updating specific packages, and bulk-updating everything.
 A widget for each Package Manager is available, as well as a widget that will list every available package without source distinction.

 ## Installation
 Widgets for UniGetUI can be installed from the Microsoft Store:

 <a href="https://www.microsoft.com/store/apps/9NB9M5KZ8SLX"><img alt="alt_text" width="240px" src="https://get.microsoft.com/images/en-us%20dark.svg" /></a>

-Alternatively, you can dowload the `msix` installer from the [Releases](https://github.com/marticliment/WingetUI-Widgets/releases/tag/0.6) page.
-The `msix` installers are published a few days after a nw version passes Microsoft Store certification.
+Alternatively, you can download the `msix` installer from the [Releases](https://github.com/marticliment/WingetUI-Widgets/releases/tag/0.6) page.
+The `msix` installers are published a few days after a new version passes Microsoft Store certification.

 ## Screenshots